telliott99/MySwift2/chapter1/strings.rst

     s.componentsSeparatedByString(" ")
     // ["a", "b"]

-A pure Swift implementation is a lot more complicated
+A pure Swift implementation is more complicated

 .. sourcecode:: bash